Chapter Seven Walls Fall Down

 We conceive it peculiarly indecent in you, having been in public Life, to offer Insults to us as Servants of the public; more especially, as decent Language was returned by us to all the disgraceful Epithets of your former Letters.
 We are willing to attribute the whole of your Conduct to a derangement of Mind, which we lament: and therefore consider you rather as an Object of pity than of Resentment.
 We return your last Letter, and refuse all further Communication, ’till a Return of Reason point out the propriety of using at least the Language of a Gentleman.

 Thornton likely wrote the attack.
 He was prone to "lament."
-In response, Johnson wrote to the president and asked for "an Investigation of their Conduct and mine."
+Johnson wrote to the president and asked for "an Investigation of their Conduct and mine."
 The president understood that to mean that Johnson wanted an official public inquiry, and it took him three weeks to reply.
 He did not want an inquiry unless Scott and Thornton failed in their "several duties."
 However, the president did not lose his respect for Johnson.
 In August, a scandal forced Randolph to resign.
 The president asked Johnson to be the new secretary of state.
 That portfolio included supervising the commissioners.
 Johnson declined the opportunity to make life miserable for Thornton and Scott.(16)

 In a May letter to the newly appointed commissioner Alexander White, the president detailed how disappointed he was with Thornton and Scott: